 Lucy Kralj, Integrative Psycholtherapist; MA, UKCP Accredited.

-Available for private therapy and immigration / asylum / human rights Medico Legal Reports.
+Lucy is available for private therapy and immigration / asylum / human rights Medico Legal Reports.

 Dr Jo Cheffey, Clinical Psychologist

-Available for Clinical Supervision for any organisation that has been PATH trained.
+Jo is available for Clinical Supervision for any organisation that has been PATH trained.

 We offer training to professionals working with survivors of domestic violence

 Domestic Violence Awareness